Searching for sunnier climes in Spain? Here’s what Brits must consider before moving

-Before you escape from Blighty for good then, it’s worth taking a moment to think about the culture differences a Brit might encounter in Spain, from the food to the language.
+Before you escape from Blighty for good then, it’s worth taking a moment to think about the cultural differences a Brit might encounter in Spain, from the food to the language.

 - Spain may be on the same continent as the UK, but they do not share the same first language and while some Spaniards will have a grasp on English (especially in popular holiday spots and at resorts), you’ll have to wrap your head (and your tongue) around castellano (for the uninitiated, that’s Castilian, or Peninsular Spanish).
 Don’t fall into the trap of ‘I’ll just pick it up when I arrive’ either, because life gets in the way and, well, you just won’t.
 Languages are a skill that must be learnt, so sign up for some classes well before the big move.

 - Chill out, man.
 Take it eaaaaasy.
 While this is a gross generalisation that may not apply to the entire country, the Spanish way of life is way more laid back than the British way of life.
 So, get used to things taking just a touch longer.